Best Web Hosting (UK) in 2020

 They’ve been around since 2005.
 While WordPress were started at around the same time, WP has 60% market-share and Joomla only 5.

-The supporting features are also less by a large margin: fewer themes, plugins, a less active community, and fewer ways to easily expand and scale up your website.
+The supporting features are also less appealing by a large margin: fewer themes, plugins, a less active community, and fewer ways to easily expand and scale up your website.

 The main advantages Joomla has are multilingual support, multiple templates for different pieces of content, and more advanced access/management controls.